danielmbomfim/react-native-tar-gz/README.md

 [How to enable the new architecture](https://github.com/reactwg/react-native-new-architecture/blob/main/docs/enable-apps.md).
 ## Installation

-As this lib uses rust it's necessary to [install](https://www.rust-lang.org/learn/get-started) it before builing.
+As this lib uses rust, you must [install](https://www.rust-lang.org/learn/get-started) it before building.

+### Warning
+It's necessary to have NDK_HOME defined as a enviroment variable pointing to the location of the android NDK before installing this library.
+This limitation happens because cargo does not expand envivoment variables on its config file, because of this a post installation script is used to set the location of the linkers used on android builds.

 ### Android